 If you don't have an Azure subscription, create a free account before you begin.

 Create a container instance

-Select the New > Containers > Azure Container Instances (preview).
+Select the Create a resource > Containers > Container Instances.

-Enter the following values in the Container name, Container image, and Resource group text boxes.
-Leave the other values at their defaults, then click OK.
+On the Basics page, enter the following values in the Resource group, Container name, and Container image text boxes.
+Leave the other values at their defaults, then select OK.